getgrav/grav-learn/pages/17/04.plugins/04.event-hooks/doc.md

 Where Twig processes the full site template hierarchy.
 This is where you should add any variables to Twig that need to be available to Twig during this process.

+<a name="onBuildTwigSandboxPolicy"></a>
+#### onBuildTwigSandboxPolicy (2.0)

+Fired while Grav builds the Twig content sandbox policy.
+Editor-authored Twig in **page content** runs inside this sandbox (theme and plugin template files on disk are trusted and never sandboxed).
+If your plugin provides a Twig function, filter, tag, method, or property that authors are meant to call from page content, allow it here, otherwise the sandbox blocks it.

+The event passes the same allow-lists used in `security.yaml`: flat lists for `tags`, `filters`, and `functions`, and a list of `class`/`methods` rows for `methods` and `properties`.
+Append to the relevant one with a read-modify-write (the arguments are returned by value).
+It fires only when the policy is built, once per request and cached, so there is no per-render cost.

+Only allow members that are safe to run against content authored by anyone with page-edit access.
+Registering a member here is the same trust decision as exposing it in the first place.

+**Example**

+[codesh=php line-numbers="true"]
+/**
+ * Allow this plugin's Twig function inside sandboxed page content.
+ */
+public function onBuildTwigSandboxPolicy(Event $event) {
+    $functions = $event['functions'];
+    $functions[] = 'unite_gallery';
+    $event['functions'] = $functions;
+}
+[/codesh]

 ## Collection Event Hooks

 <a name="onCollectionProcessed"></a>